micahcantor/blog/content/blog/js_of_ocaml-dead-code/index.md

 ### Acknowledgements

 Thank you to everyone at Tarides for supporting this work through my summer internship.
 In particular, thank you to my incredible mentors, [Jérôme Vouillon](https://www.irif.fr/~vouillon/), [Olivier Nicole](https://otini.chnik.fr/), and [Jan Midtgaard](https://janmidtgaard.dk/) — without their patience and expertise this work couldn't have been completed.
-Also thank you to [Hugo Heuzard](https://github.com/hhugo) for his extensive reviews and feedback on my pull request.
+Also a huge thank you to [Hugo Heuzard](https://github.com/hhugo) for his extensive reviews and feedback on my pull request.